Eagle Tours offers the Tiger Taaj Tour, Agra tour packages, the Palace of Jodha Bai, Ranthambore National Park, and many more.

 Buland Darwaza: Located on the south wall of the mosque, Buland Darwaza is a 55-meter-high structure and a mark of Emperor Akbar’s victory in Gujarat.
 This addition was made to Fatehpur Sikri after about five years of the construction of the mosque.
 The columned central porch is made of three entrances of which the central one is the largest and popularly dubbed the Horseshoe Gate after the numerous horseshoes nailed on it as a symbol of good luck.
 Buland Darwaza is one of the most photographed structures in the Fatehpur Sikri complex.

 Tomb of Salim Chishti: Sheikh Salim Chishti was a known Sufi saint in the Sikri village who had predicted the birth of Akbar’s son Jahangir, which eventually led to Akbar moving his capital here.
 The Sufi saint lies encased in a white marble tomb in Jama Masjid’s rambling courtyard.
 The tomb is actually a single-story building constructed around a square chamber in the center that holds the grave of the Sufi saint in a wooden canopy embellished with mother-of-pearl.
-Akbar’s successful campaign in Gujarat also led to borrow a leaf or two from its architectural history evident in the tomb of the saint that was inspired by the early 15th-century mausoleum from the Gujarat Sultanate period.
+Akbar’s successful campaign in Gujarat also led to borrowing a leaf or two from its architectural history evident in the tomb of the saint that was inspired by the early 15th-century mausoleum from the Gujarat Sultanate period.
 The carved jaalis, the white marble brackets, and the drooping eaves around the parapet are some of the eminent features of the tomb of Salim Chishti.
 Also, look up the red sandstone tomb of Islam Khan 1 to the east of Chishti’s own.
 Islam Khan was the grandson of the Sufi saint and a general in the Mughal army of Emperor Jahangir.
 Typical of Islamic tombs it is topped with a dome and 36 little domed chattris.

 Jama Masjid: This congregational mosque, historians believe, is the first building to be constructed on the complex, and holds immense religious and spiritual significance.
 The sprawling courtyard of the Fatehpur Sikri Jama Masjid, the row of chattri designs on the sanctuary, the geometric pattern typical of Islamic architecture, and the fine white marble inlay decorations characterize what is the country’s most stunning mosque.